Azure/c-util/devdoc/tqueue_requirements.md

 **SRS_TQUEUE_01_025: [** If `tqueue` is `NULL` then `TQUEUE_POP(T)` shall fail and return `TQUEUE_POP_INVALID_ARG`. **]**

 **SRS_TQUEUE_01_027: [** If `item` is `NULL` then `TQUEUE_POP(T)` shall fail and return `TQUEUE_POP_INVALID_ARG`. **]**

+If the queue is growable, `TQUEUE_POP(T)` shall acquire in shared mode the lock used to guard the growing of the queue.

 **SRS_TQUEUE_01_026: [** `TQUEUE_POP(T)` shall execute the following actions until it is either able to pop the item from the queue or the queue is empty: **]**